RsyncProject/rsync/rsync.1.md

 You have your choice of using either short or long RULE names, as described below.
 If you use a short-named rule, the ',' separating the RULE from the MODIFIERS is optional.
 The PATTERN or FILENAME that follows (when present) must come after either a single space or an underscore (\_).
+Any additional spaces and/or undeerscore are considered to be a part of the pattern name.
 Here are the available rule prefixes:

-0.  `exclude, '-'` specifies an exclude pattern.
+0.  `exclude, '-'` specifies an exclude pattern that (by default) is both a `hide` and a `protect`.
-0.  `include, '+'` specifies an include pattern.
+0.  `include, '+'` specifies an include pattern that (by default) is both a `show` and a `risk`.
 0.  `merge, '.'` specifies a merge-file to read for more rules.
 0.  `dir-merge, ':'` specifies a per-directory merge-file.
 0.  `hide, 'H'` specifies a pattern for hiding files from the transfer.
+    Equivalent to a sender-only exclude, so `-f'H foo'` could also be specified as `-f'-s foo'`.
 0.  `show, 'S'` files that match the pattern are not hidden.
+Equivalent to a sender-only include, so `-f'S foo'` could also be specified as `-f'+s foo'`.
 0.  `protect, 'P'` specifies a pattern for protecting files from deletion.
+    Equivalent to a receiver-only exclude, so `-f'P foo'` could also be specified as `-f'-r foo'`.
 0.  `risk, 'R'` files that match the pattern are not protected.
+Equivalent to a receiver-only include, so `-f'P foo'` could also be specified as `-f'+r foo'`.
 0.  `clear, '!'` clears the current include/exclude list (takes no arg)

-When rules are being read from a file, empty lines are ignored, as are whole-line comments that start with a '`#`' (filename rules that contain a hash are unaffected).
+When rules are being read from a file (using merge or dir-merge), empty lines are ignored, as are whole-line comments that start with a '`#`' (filename rules that contain a hash character are unaffected).

-[comment]: # (Remember that markdown strips spaces from start/end of ` ... ` sequences!)
-[comment]: # (Thus, the `x ` sequences below use a literal non-breakable space!)

-Note that the [`--include`](#opt) & [`--exclude`](#opt) command-line options do
-not allow the full range of rule parsing as described above -- they only allow the specification of include / exclude patterns plus a "`!`" token to clear the list (and the normal comment parsing when rules are read from a file).
-If a pattern does not begin with "`- `" (dash, space) or "`+ `" (plus, space), then the rule will be interpreted as if "`+ `" (for an include option) or "`- `" (for an exclude option) were prefixed to the string.
-A [`--filter`](#opt) option, on the other hand, must always contain either a short or long rule name at the start of the rule.

 Note also that the [`--filter`](#opt), [`--include`](#opt), and [`--exclude`](#opt) options take one rule/pattern each.
 To add multiple ones,